 (i) Mercury-in-glass and recording thermometer readings; and

 (j) Other appropriate processing data.

 (2) Closing machine vacuum in vacuum-packed products, maximum fill-in or drained weight, or other critical factors specified in the scheduled process shall also be recorded.

-(2) In addition, the following records shall be maintained:
+(3) In addition, the following records shall be maintained, when applicable: